Articulation (music)

-Types of articulations
+Articulations

 There are many types of articulation, each with a different effect on how the note is played.
 In music notation articulation marks include the slur, phrase mark, staccato, staccatissimo, accent, sforzando, rinforzando, and legato.
 A different symbol, placed above or below the note (depending on its position on the staff), represents each articulation.

 The third movement of Beethoven's Symphony No. 6 (Pastoral) exemplifies the effective use of contrast between staccato and legato within the same passage of music:

 Varying the articulation of a theme can play a role in musical development.
 For example, Mendelssohn's Hebrides Overture opens with a phrase played legato:

 This idea later re-emerges played staccato as Mendelssohn develops it across the orchestral texture:

 Procedure

 Brass and woodwind instruments

 Woodwind and brass instruments generally produce articulations by tonguing, the use of the tongue to break the airflow into the instrument.

 Certain palate cues can help student musicians master articulations.
 For example, the syllable "dah" demonstrates one placement of the tongue to articulate notes.
 In most cases, using the near tip of the tongue, is the best way of articulation.
 However, different articulation markings require different tongue placement.
-Smooth, connected passages may require an articulation more reminiscent of the syllable "la," while heavy, sharp notes may be attacked with an articulation similar to "tah."
+Smooth, connected passages may require an articulation more reminiscent of the syllable "la" while heavy, sharp notes may be attacked with an articulation similar to "tah".